-- The Frustration stage focuses on top-of-funnel leads and is usually oriented towards attracting new contacts to the pipeline.
+- The Frustration stage focuses on top-of-funnel leads and is usually oriented toward attracting new contacts to the pipeline.

 - The Optimism stage speaks to middle-of-funnel leads, educating them on what tools and resources could help them overcome a challenge.

-- The Confidence stage strives to attract bottom-of-funnel leads and convert them into paying customers.
+- The Confidence stage strives to attract bottom-of-funnel, high-quality leads and convert them into paying customers.

 - The Gratitude stage hones in on paying customers, opening them up to partnerships with your brand.

 Each audience type has unique interests and needs.
-Your event goal will help you identify the emotional buyer’s stage you’ll target, which will reveal the type of audience you need to engage at your webinar.
+Your event goal helps identify the emotional buyer’s stage you’ll target, revealing the type of audience you need to engage at your webinar.

 Step 3.
 Decide on a relevant topic.

-After identifying your goal and audience type, you can work on the topic of your webinar.
+After identifying your goal and audience type, you should finalize the topic of your webinar.
 To do this, you’ll need to understand your audience’s desired outcome.
 Let’s use the emotional buyer’s journey stages as a reference:

 - Those in the Frustration stage may have problems identifying their desired outcome.
-At this stage, you want to articulate the challenges your audience is experiencing and transform their perspective on what their outcomes should look like.
+At this stage, you want to articulate the challenges your audience is experiencing and provide them with possible solutions.

 - At the Optimism stage, you’ll want to focus your topic on tools and resources to help attendees reach their desired outcome.

-- For those at the Confidence stage, build your webinar around your product by educating attendees on how to leverage it.
+- For those in the Confidence stage, build your webinar around your product by educating attendees on how to leverage it.

 - Finally, the event topic for those at the Gratitude stage should reveal future partnership benefits.